imb7/terraform-remote-state-s3-backend-infrastructure/README.md

 This repository provisions a shared remote backend for Terraform projects on AWS, including an S3 bucket for state and optional DynamoDB table for state locking; the main branch uses S3 native locking, while the dynamoDB_locking branch provides legacy DynamoDB-based locking.

 **Overview**

-This project creates the foundational backend resources used by other Terraform configurations. an S3 bucket for remote state, server-side encryption, versioning, and optional DynamoDB table for state locks.
+This project creates the foundational backend resources used by other Terraform configurations, an S3 bucket for remote state, server-side encryption, versioning, and optional DynamoDB table for state locks.
 The preferred approach is S3 native locking, which avoids the need to provision DynamoDB and simplifies permissions and operations.

 **Branches**
 1. main: Uses S3 native locking with use_lockfile = true in the S3 backend; no DynamoDB table is required or created.